samuel922/SportsTicketingSystem/TicketingSystem/README.md

 # Ticketing System Example

-This folder contains a simple React application demonstrating a very small sports ticketing interface.
-Users can list tickets for events and purchase tickets that are available.
-It uses Vite for development and build tooling.
+This folder contains a small React application that lists upcoming sports events.
+You can view event details and add tickets for adults, kids, couples or families to a simple cart.
+The project uses Vite for development and is entirely client side.

 ## Development